 More about Story Massage

 Story Massage combines the benefits of positive touch with the creativity of storytelling.
-Ten simple massage strokes form the basis of the Story Massage programme.
-These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.
+Ten massage strokes form the basis of the Story Massage programme.
+These strokes have a simple such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.

 Would you like to train in Story Massage?